wgsl-tooling-wg/wesl-js/tools/packages/bencher/README.md

 ## Requirements

 - Node.js 22.6+ (for native TypeScript support)
-- Use `--expose-gc` flag for garbage collection monitoring
+- Use `--expose-gc --allow-natives-syntax` flags for garbage collection monitoring and V8 native functions